oxidaan/zqloader/README.md

 ```
 This will also try to build the z80 assembly code - but only if [sjasmplus](https://github.com/z00m128/sjasmplus) is present.
 For instructions see [sjasmplus](https://github.com/z00m128/sjasmplus/blob/master/INSTALL.md); I recommend was is described there under *CMAKE method for Linux / Unix / macOS / BSD* because ZQloader also uses CMake.
 The assembler will also need the `BasicLib` to be present in the `examples` directory that comes with sjasmplus.
-If you can not build sjasmplus: no problem because its output files `zqloader.tap` and `zqloader.exp` and `snapshotregs.bin` are also at github.
+If you can not build sjasmplus: no problem because its output files `zqloader.tap` and `zqloader.exp` and `snapshotregs.bin` are also here at github.

 To assemble the z80 assembly code manually (without CMake) you can also use Visual studio code with the provided `tasks.json` at `.vscode` directory.
 Or use a command like: